Untitled Consciousness Project

 The heads were designed using Autodesk 123D Design and 123D Make, free software.
 The 3D CAD model of the 3-faced Head was output as PDF documents and cut out of cardboard on a Epilog Fusion M2 laser cutter at ResistorNYC.
 I inserted acoustic foam into the spaces in the frame and covered the head with two layers of papier-mâché and gesso to help to contain sound.
 After testing a very rudimentary prototype (a foam cylinder) with volunteers, I decided that it would be necessary to add a duct for air to the top of the head.
 This was a 4” diameter air tube with a basic fan at the far end.
 A future iteration of this head will have further papier-mâché to cover thin areas; an additional ring of acoustic foam inside the bottom of the helmet to further prevent sound from escaping around the neckline; and a tube of acoustic foam to be wrapped around 8-12” of the air duct close to the head.
 I feel that it is important that this station is experienced in a room with another person whom visitors are close enough to sense, but not hear.
 Perhaps a future iteration would have the two heads facing each other, but separated by a panel of clear Plexiglas, so that there is a sense of safe separation, but participants are confronted visually with one another upon completing the task.

-The Merkwelt station
+The Merkwelt – station

-Merkwelt is a German term meaning “way of viewing the world” or “peculiar individual consciousness.”
-It’s a concept that describes a creature’s capacity to view things, manipulate information and make meaning out of the universe.
-In this station, an audience member is positioned in a small room face-to-face with an intelligent creature forced into a cage that is too small for its body.
-The Merkwelt asks its visitor to discuss mundane daily activities that invoke feelings about free will, the human condition, and social ideology.
-The station seeks to use a number of the ten elements of an altered state to further the state of visitor’s own consciousness: #3 Fear of loss of control, #7 Changes in meaning or significance and #8: The ineffable.
+In this station, an audience member enters a small room and comes face-to-face with an intelligent creature confined in a cage too small for its body.
+The Merkwelt engages its visitor in a discussion about mundane daily activities, prompting reflections on free will, the human condition, and social ideology.
+The station incorporates several elements of an altered state to deepen the visitor’s own consciousness, including fear of loss of control, changes in meaning or significance, and experiencing the ineffable.

-The PASSAGE station
+The Passage – station

-patricia-stillPatrícia Faolli is an interdisciplinary artist originally from São Paolo, Brazil and part of the international performance art group Ajuntamento MeninasJoão.
+Patrícia Faolli is an interdisciplinary artist originally from São Paolo, Brazil and part of the international performance art group Ajuntamento Meninas João.

-magali-still-2Magali Wilensky is visual artist and sound therapist originally from Buenos Aires, Argentina.
+Magali Wilensky is visual artist and sound therapist originally from Buenos Aires, Argentina.
 She is a co-owner of the Ome-chaye, art and wellness center in Miami Florida.

 Click here for more about THE Untitled Consciousness Project